juniorsundarCasual/TGT/vault/volume-5.chapter-337.md

 "Let's not just gape about, do something?"
 Grace pleaded.
 "My goodness, she's got a fever!"

-"I'll go get her a comforter," Guy volunteered.
-"Put on some socks for her, and prepare some soup for her.
-She'll have difficulty swallowing hard food."
+"I'll go get her a duvet," Guy volunteered.
+"Put on some socks for her and prepare some soup.
+She'll have difficulty swallowing solid food."

 "How did she get sick, Guy?"
 Grace asked once again worriedly.